Thalattosauria: List of genera

 Other thalattosaurs include unnamed or indeterminate species from the Kössen Formation of Austria, the Sulphur Mountain and Pardonet Formations of British Columbia, the Natchez Pass Formation of Nevada, and the Vester Formation of Oregon.

-Blezingeria, a fragmentary marine reptile from the Muschelkalk of Germany, has also been considered a thalattosaur by some authors but this assignment is uncertain at best.
-Neosinasaurus and Wayaosaurus, a pair of poorly-known reptiles from the Xiaowa Formation of China, have also been considered thalattosaurs.
-Thalattosaurian fragments are known from Spanish Muschelkalk.
+Blezingeria, a fragmentary marine reptile from the Muschelkalk of Germany, has also been considered a thalattosaur by some authors but this assignment is uncertain at best.Thalattosaurian fragments are known from Spanish Muschelkalk as well.
+Neosinasaurus, a poorly-known reptile from the Xiaowa Formation of China, has been identified as a possible thalattosaur.
 A previously unnamed specimen from Alaska was described as Gunakadeit in 2020.